 While playing quite well in some domains, both models could not be used to produce generic access control model.
 We left with only one option — put operation in the center of model.
 We can introduce concept of policy, which define access on operation level.
 Policy describe which agents (i.e. identity) are allowed or disallowed to perform specific operations on specific resource under some conditions.
 All parts of policy could be optional or abstract.
 Policy could be associated with agent or resource or both.
 When we attach policy to agent, we can build RBAC-like system.
 Policy on resource works like ACL.
 We also could model hybrid solution, when to control access we evaluate agent policy and resource policy together.
 This approach could solve corner cases like “physician can view all patients” & “celebrity should be visible only to her primary physician”.

-Health Samurai are working on generic FHIR platform.
+Health Samurai are working on generic FHIR server.
 FHIR standard does not define any access control model, just some helpful features to build security such as: security labels, AuditEvent & Provenance resources, Digital Signature and OAuth 2 recomendation.
 SMART Platform defines set of OAuth scopes, but it too tightly focused on it’s primary scenario — to provide interface to existing EHR systems — and delegates most of decisions to underlying information systems.
 If we think FHIR REST server as platform to build healthcare applications from scratch, we need to provide access control subsystem, which makes possible to build different types of applications: from patient portals and integration buses to full EHR solutions.

 We think, that access control using Policy is flexible enough for us.
 There are successful applications of this model in real systems — Amazon S3 for example.
 Next step is to design possible implementation of policies.